Azareen Van der Vliet Oloomi: Career

 In 2012, Van der Vliet Oloomi published her first novel, Fra Keeler.

 In 2015, she was honored as one of the National Book Foundation's 5 Under 35 and won the Whiting Award for Fiction.

 Her second book, the unconventional bildungsroman Call Me Zebra, won the 2019 PEN/Faulkner Award for Fiction.
 According to the judges, the novel "is a library within a library, a Borges-esque labyrinth of references from all cultures and all walks of life".
 Call Me Zebra also received the John Gardner Award and was longlisted for the PEN Open Book Award.

 Her work has appeared in The Paris Review, Granta, Guernica, Bomb, Los Angeles Review of Books and The New York Times, among others.
 It has been translated into Italian, Turkish, Chinese, Japanese, and Romanian.

-In addition to writing, Van der Vliet Oloomi is an associate professor of English at University of Notre Dame.
+In addition to writing, Van der Vliet Oloomi is an associate professor of English at the University of Notre Dame.
 She also founded "Literatures of Annihilation, Exile & Resistance, a lecture series sponsored by the Kroc Institute for International Peace Studies and the College of Arts and Letters at the University of Notre Dame that brings together Middle Eastern/Southwest Asian and North African writers and artists."